 Santa Barbara isn’t a hard sell.
-Known as the “American Riviera”, it has one of most picturesque coastlines in the state, an award-winning wine region, some of the most photographed ocean-view mansions, year-round sunshine, and is second to LA when it comes to the rich and famous.
+Known as the “American Riviera”, it has one of most picturesque coastlines in the state, an award-winning wine region, some of the most photographed ocean-view mansions, year-round sunshine, and it’s only second to LA when it comes to that rich and famous leisurely lifestyle.

 Looking to capture that money shot?
 Then the Santa Barbara waterfront is ground zero.
 With views to die for, Stearn’s Wharf has whales, dolphins, and pelicans.
 This area of Santa Barbara Harbor has the best vantage point with restaurants and souvenir shops as well.
 Although it can be touristy at times, with views like this it’ll be hard to find a time when it isn’t filled with tourists.